GlobalBatchMgr Class

 Default Value: ""

-This is the name of the PrivateKey container for the certificate (if available).
+The name of the PrivateKey container for the certificate (if available).
 This functionality is available only on Windows platforms.

 PublicKey